 is

-the ability to do what we want.
+being able to do whatever we want.

 Violence is the act.
 Tyranny is the power.